PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 - If a hidden geofence is highlighted, it is also unhidden.
 - If a highlighted geofence is hidden, it is also set to not be highlighted.

-The following state chart describes the different states a geofence can have regarding hiding and highlighting, as well as the actions that lead to changes.
+The state chart diagram in figure 2.11 describes the different states a geofence can have regarding hiding and highlighting, as well as the actions that lead to changes.

 \begin{figure}[H]
 	\centering